nickmaccarthy/mac-dev-setup/README.md

   - visual-studio-code
 ```

+## Shell support

+By default, this will install zsh and the powerlevel10k zsh theme.  zsh has just been easier to manage on modern macs vs bash, so I've switched over to using it.
+At the time of this writing, I'm liking the powerlevel10k theme, so I'm installing it by default.
+It installs enough to get you going, but if you run a `p10k configure`, it will not overwrite your future changes.

+## M Series (M1) mac support

+The times they are a changin'.
+I have recently purchased a new M series Mac, and while running this playbook, I noticed homebrew, etc gets installed into a different directoy.
+I have updated this playbook to account for M series systems and defined facts that should work between both M1 and Intel architectures.
+If you run into any issues, let me know by opening an issue.

 ## Changelog

+* `2021-04-04` - Powerlevel10k zsh theme added
 * `2021-07-03` - Fixed various bugs and added support for M series macs, set default shell to zsh and added ohmyzsh!
 * `2021-03-02` - Added tags as well as kubectl, helm and kops
 * `2021-02-18` - Getting things to work with python3 and later version of OSX like Catalina and Big Sur.